 Every year, thousands of infants in every country are hospitalized for complications due to underfeeding from exclusive breastfeeding including dehydration, hypoglycemia and excessive jaundice.
 Many families leave these experiences traumatized and some babies are irreversibly injured.
 The only way hospitals and health organizations responsible for patient safety know to make their infant feeding policies safer is through patients raising awareness.
 If your child experienced a feeding complication, please consider writing your hospital’s CEO, the Joint Commission on Patient Safety in the U.S. and your health insurance company.
 Below is a letter template to help you get the process started.
-We have also provided a link to the Joint Commission Patient Safety reporting page.
+We have also provided links to the Joint Commission Patient Safety reporting page and the International Board of Lactation Consultant Examiners complaint form.
 The more detail you are able to provide the better.
 For more information on how to gather information about your child’s hospital course and the possibility of injury, please write email@example.com.

 For access to the Google Docs Version, go here.